-If you have any questions about applying to, studying at, or living in Aberystwyth, please contact the regional officer for your country:
+If you have any questions about studying at Aberystwyth University, please contact the Regional Officer for your country:

 Phone: +44 (0) 1970 621892